Everything you need to know about climbing helmets.

 Some women don’t prefer unisex helmets because they either don’t fit properly or they don’t offer enough comfort.
 If you’ll read this article until the end, you’ll see that I covered the main differences between unisex and women’s only climbing helmets.

 It is fully compatible with headlamps and VIZION eye shields, which makes it a versatile and affordable choice for beginners.
-The Petzl ELIA weighs in at 10.1 ounces, and it measures 10.2 x 8.3 x 6.3 inches.
-It comes in two main colorways named Red and Lime Green, and in two different shades of White.
+The Petzl Borea weighs in at 10.1 ounces, and it measures 10.2 x 8.3 x 6.3 inches.
+It comes in two main colorways named Violet and Green, and in two different shades of White.

 Remember what I said before about affordability?
 If you’re looking for a cheap climbing helmet that will still offer a decent amount of protection, I think the Fusion Meka is a very nice choice.
 This helmet costs half as much as other offerings, and yet it might actually fit you better and provide just as much protection.